 See also Side Effects section.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, problems swallowing, esophagus problems (e.g., hiatal hernia, reflux disease-GERD), stomach surgery (e.g., gastrectomy, gastric bypass surgery), lupus.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, problems swallowing, esophagus problems (such as hiatal hernia, reflux disease-GERD), stomach surgery (such as gastrectomy, gastric bypass surgery), lupus.

 This medication may make you more sensitive to the sun.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you get sunburned or have skin blisters/redness.